avanishd-3/file-searching/README.md

-# File-Manipulation
+# File-Searching
-Manipulating files in Python
+Searching for files in Python

 First, the program reads a line of input that specifies which files are eligible to be found.
         The letter D, followed by a space, followed (on the rest of the line) by the path to a directory.
 In this case, all of the files in that directory will be under consideration, but no subdirectories (and no files in those subdirectories) will be.
 (You can think of the letter D here as standing for "directory.")